Newfs in Literature

 Dear Lady Disdain (1875) by Justin McCarthy

-McCarthy was an Irish novelist and politician; this work has one incidental reference to a character's Newfoundland dog.
+This work has one incidental reference to a character's Newfoundland dog.

 My Young Alcides (1875) by Charlotte Mary Yonge